 University College London, Institute of Archaeology Collections

-Bone inlay fragments from a wooden object (not present), Middle Bronze Age II, Tell el-'Ajuul Owner: Institute of Archaeology Collections Materials: Bone, wax/resin, carbon black pigment
+Bone inlay fragments from a wooden object (not present) Middle Bronze Age II Excavated from Tell el-'Ajuul by Sir Flinders Petrie, 1930-1938 Owner: Institute of Archaeology Collections Bone, wax/resin, carbon black pigment

 Bone inlay fragments, forty-seven in total.
 The majority have been incised with diagonal slashes along one edge.
 Some are further decorated with circular, impressed designs with a dot in the centre.
 The remains of black pigment and/or a waxy substance are present in the incised decorations.
 Some of the fragments have small (0.3 millimetre diameter) holes bored through them.
 Nine small fragments that did not match the patterns of the larger pieces were returned to Rachael Sparks and the Institute of Archaeology Collections.